sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Graphics ❌ (Only works with OCLP 3.X+ installed, doesn't exist a stable build for now).

-- Touchpad ❌  (**DON'T ENABLE VoodooPS2ControllerTouchpad compliment, IT'S BROKEN**; *Some XHCI USB ports are dropped with new macOS versions, some USB 1.0/1.1 devices may not work*).
+- Touchpad ❌  (**DON'T ENABLE VoodooPS2ControllerTouchpad compliment, IT'S BROKEN; USE AN USB MOUSE THEN**; *Some XHCI USB ports are dropped with new macOS versions, some USB 1.0/1.1 devices may not work*).

-- Keyboard ❌ (Maybe it's the same fault than Sonoma).
+- Keyboard ❌ (Maybe it's the same fault than Sonoma; it isn't fixed for now, **USE AN USB KEYBOARD THEN**).

 - Card reader ❌  (Try booting with their kexts causes kernel panics).

+- OC-Simplify integration ❌ (It's limited to work under Sequoia or earlier versions).

 </details>